-The development perspective in combating human trafficking is significant systematically takes into account three major development themes: eradication of structural factors, awareness campaign and information dissemination, community partnership, and empowerment.
+The development perspective in combating human trafficking is significant that systematically takes into account three major development themes: eradication of structural factors, awareness campaign and information dissemination, community partnership, and empowerment.
 First, there is no doubt about the fact that structural factors like those of poverty, unemployment, unequal access to labour markets, lack of income opportunities, and lack of access to opportunities thrown open by the market economy in the developing world are some of the root causes of trafficking.
-Hence we need to improve the economic condition of the families living in hardship financial through proper implementation poverty alleviation of industrialization. programmes, rural infrastructure development, optimal utilization of local resources for productive purposes to the benefit of the economically weaker section, and pursuing an inclusive development strategy.
-It is particularly necessary to focus attention on microfinance and self-help groups to strengthen the conditions economic of mothers consequent status of girl children.
+Hence we need to improve the economic condition of the families living in hardship through financial proper implementation alleviation of poverty programmes, rural industrialization. infrastructure development, optimal utilization of local resources for productive purposes to the benefit of the economically weaker section. and an inclusive pursuing development strategy.
+It is particularly necessary to focus attention on microfinance and self-help groups to strengthen the economic conditions of mothers and consequent status of girl children.
 This may also prevent them from going to distant, unknown places to earn money for their family members.

-Second, development perspective emphasizes much lively awareness campaign information dissemination. entrenched problem of human trafficking is the lack of awareness among people in at-risk communities of the trafficking industry and the plight of trafficked persons from their region.
-Individuals who are trafficked are usually children and women who are mostly from poor background with little education (Samarasinghe 2003).
-In addition, lack of literacy and awareness amongst economically weaker sections of society is another cause of trafficking.
-There is, therefore, urgent need to strengthen basic capabilities of women and children through awareness, better health and compulsory secondary education up to stage.
-Simultaneously. sustained and vigorous campaigning is necessary to sensitize media and make people, particularly the poor, remain alert about the traffickers.
+development perspective Second, emphasizes much lively awareness campaign information dissemination. and The entrenched problem of human trafficking is the lack of awareness among people in at-risk communities of the trafficking industry and the plight of trafficked persons from their region.
+Individuals who are trafficked are usually children and women who are mostly from poor rural background with little education (Samarasinghe 2003).
+In addition, lack of awareness amongst literacy and the economically weaker sections of society is another cause of trafficking.
+There is, therefore, urgent need to strengthen basic capabilities of women and children through awareness, better health and compulsory education up to secondary stage.
+Simultaneously, sustained and vigorous campaigning is necessary to sensitize media and make people, particularly the poor, remain alert about the traffickers.
 A compulsory social science subject at school level may be introduced to impart value-neutral education on gender issues, reproductive health, human rights, social environment and the like.
 This may produce a whole new generation of learners who would start internalizing the much-desired goals of gender equity and protection of human rights in the rapidly changing world.

 Third, the development perspective also emphasizes community building and Anti-trafficking training and networking. capacity building operate on two levels: first, at the grassroots to build the capability of the different segments of the local communities to prevent trafficking at the source; and second, to strengthen the capacity of law-enforcement, border control, and immigration authorities in apprehending traffickers and rescuing victims of sex trafficking.
-While such initiatives have significant deterrent effect, they increasingly funded by initiatives concerned with formal prosecution.
+While such initiatives have a significant deterrent effect, they are increasingly funded by initiatives concerned with formal prosecution.
 Our review is focused on the first category.
 Building healthy and stable NGO coalitions to address and respond to trafficking within specific regions is viewed as an important prevention strategy.
-Community-networking initiatives designed, for example, to elicit communitylevel monitoring of trafficking activity, to encourage private-sector responses, to build the capacity for better-informed professional referral networks, and to initiate new NGOs and to encourage existing NGOs to become more responsive.
+Community-networking initiatives are designed, for example, to elicit communitylevel monitoring of trafficking activity, to encourage private-sector responses, to build the capacity for better-informed professional referral networks, and to initiate new NGOs and to encourage existing NGOs to become more responsive.
 Funded by host governments and international donor agencies, these technical assistance and capacity-building efforts are also increasingly participatory in their approach.